LandSandBoat/lsb-wiki/Quick-Start-Guide.md

   <summary>Linux</summary>

   ## To Install
-  * Use your package manager to install the following packages, dev version if available:
+  * Use your package manager to install the following packages or their equivalent, dev version if available:
 `mariadb-server libmariadbclient libluajit-5.1 libzmq3 autoconf pkg-config libssl python3 git`
   * Type:
   ```